swl10/pyslet/doc/odatav2/consumer.rst

 	Creates a new entity suitable for inserting into this collection.
 	The entity does not exist until it is inserted with insert_entity.

-:py:meth:`~pyslet.odata2.csdl.EntityCollection.CopyEntity`
+:py:meth:`~pyslet.odata2.csdl.EntityCollection.copy_entity`
 	Creates a new entity by copying all non-key properties from another entity.
 The entity does not exist until it is inserted with insert_entity.

 :py:meth:`~pyslet.odata2.csdl.EntityCollection.insert_entity`
-	Inserts an entity previously created by new_entity or CopyEntity.
+	Inserts an entity previously created by new_entity or copy_entity.
 	When inserting an entity any active filter is ignored.

 	Warning: an active filter may result in a paradoxical KeyError::

 		import pyslet.odata2.core as core
-		with people.OpenCollection() as collection:
+		with people.open() as collection:
 			collection.set_filter(
 			    core.CommonExpression.from_str("startswith(Name,'D')"))
 			new_entity = collection.new_entity()